 Jeanine Blum Post has taught at Community Christian School since 2007 when the high school was established.
 She earned her masters in Foreign Language Education from Florida State University and is committed to helping her students achieve conversational fluency.
 She and her husband served on the mission field for several years in the early 90's but have lived in the Tallahassee area for over 20 years where they raised their five children and now attend Four Oaks Community Church.

-Katharine Thorpe will be teaching 7th and 8th grade English this year at CCS.
+Katharine Thorpe teaches 7th and 8th grade English this year at CCS.
+She earned her BA in Religion from FSU.
 Before coming to CCS, she worked for several years with the Lighthouse Children's Home, a ministry for at-risk teen girls in Tallahassee, Florida.
 Katharine and her husband Jon have been married for eight years, and have two children: Sophie, aged 7, and Tessa, aged 4.
 In addition to teaching, Katharine enjoys reading, spending time with her family, and artistic endeavors.

 Lorna Wolfkill has been the Athletic Director for CCS since July 2011.
 Lorna earned her MBA from Florida State University.
 She is also certified in Strength & Conditioning and Sports Nutrition through American Muscle and Fitness.
 Lorna is also a 2nd degree Black Belt in Karate and Kickboxing.
 Lorna and Ryan, her husband, have 3 children – 2 of whom currently attend CCS and the third will join them in a couple of years!
 The Wolfkills have been in Tallahassee and members of Four Oaks Community Church since 2005.